learn-academy-2022-echo/wildlife-tracker-addisdave/README.md

 $ rails db:migrate
 $ rails c   and start building.

-Story 1: In order to track wildlife sightings, as a user of the API, I need to manage animals.
+$Story 1: In order to track wildlife sightings, as a user of the API, I need to manage animals.

-Branch: animal-crud-actions
+$Branch: animal-crud-actions

-Acceptance Criteria
+$Acceptance Criteria

-Create a resource for animal with the following information: common name and scientific binomial.
+$Create a resource for animal with the following information: common name and scientific binomial.

 $ rails generate resource Animal common_name:string scientific_binomial:string
-$ rails routes -E
+$ rails routes -E   //will show all accessable routes//
-$ rails db:migrate
+$ rails db:migrate  // will update the schema//
-$ rails c   and start building.
+$ rails c   and start building by // adding new information into DB//

-Add few animals in terminal rails c
+$Add few animals in terminal rails c
  Animal.create common_name:"Lion", scientific_binomial:"Panthera leo"

  Animal.create common_name:"Tiger", scientific_binomial:"Panthera tigris"